pinout-xyz/Pinout.xyz/src/de/translate/adafruit-pitft-35-plus.md

 The PiTFT+ features a 3.5" display with 480x320 16-bit color pixels and a resistive touch overlay and is engineered specifically to work with the Raspberry Pi 3, 2 and the Model A+/B+.

-The display uses the hardware SPI pins (SCK, MOSI, MISO, CE0, CE1) as well as GPIO #25 and #24.
-GPIO #18 can be used to PWM dim the backlight if you like.
-All other GPIO are unused.
-There's a 2x16 'classic Pi' connection GPIO header on the bottom, you can connect a 26-pin Pi GPIO cable to it to use any of the other pins as you like.
-The other GPIO are broken out into solder pads at the bottom, in case you want to use more of the GPIO.
+The display uses the hardware SPI pins as well as GPIO #25 and #24.
+GPIO #18 can be used to PWM dim the backlight.
+A 2x13 'classic' GPIO header on the bottom, with additional GPIO pins broken out into solder pads, allows you to use more of the GPIO.

-Best of all, it comes fully assembled and ready to plug into your Pi!
-You can use this as a display for running the X interface, or pygame.
-You can also have an HDMI display seperately connected.
-There's four mounting ears that can be used to attach the display & Pi to a bezel, or snap them off with pliers (they're perforated) for a slick exactly-the-same-size-as-a-Pi look.
+The PiTFT+ can be used as a display for running the X interface, or the console.
+You can also have an HDMI display separately connected to complement the setup, keeping in mind that there can only be one X session running (so you'll need to choose where X should be output, on the HDMI or the PiTFT+).